n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/CoinGecko/README.md

 ### 1. Cron node

-The Cron node will trigger the workflow every hour.
+The Cron node will trigger the workflow every minute.

 1. Click on ***Add Cron Time***.
-2. Select 'Every Hour' from the ***Mode*** dropdown list.
+2. Select 'Every Minute' from the ***Mode*** dropdown list.
 3. Click on ***Execute Node*** to run the node.

 ![Using the Cron node to trigger the workflow](./Cron_node.png)